syncfusion-content/wpf-docs/wpf/TileView/Customizing-Data-Templates.md

 ## Item Template

-You can customize how a business object is displayed as Tileview using the ItemTemplate of TileViewControl.
+You can customize how a business object is displayed as TileView using the ItemTemplate of TileViewControl.
 The following code example shows the usage of ItemTemplate.

 {% highlight xaml %}